Email Connected Service

 Step 1

-Open Google Developer Console and login with an existing Gmail account that will be used for the connected service configuration later on.
+Open Google Developer Console and log in with an existing Gmail account that will be used for the connected service configuration later on.

 Step 2